This year it's double the fun on April 13, as the Zoo celebrates Earth Optimism on Easter Monday.

 Celebrate Wildlife Migration Day at the Zoo on Saturday, May 9.
 This free event features family-friendly activities, as well as opportunities to talk to scientists who study wildlife migration.

-In 2020, D.C.'s longest-running restaurant tasting event will be more appetizing than ever.
+In 2020, D.C.'s favorite chef-curated restaurant tasting event will be more appetizing than ever.

 On July 16, enjoy great times and great brews with animal encounters, live music, fare from popular food trucks and unlimited beer tastings.